-USDA Helps Children go Back to School with the National School Lunch Program
+USDA Helps School Children with the National School Lunch Program

 The National School Lunch Program is arguably the most important anti-hunger program for school children in the United States.
 As we welcome kids back to school for the 2022-2023 school year, let’s learn more about the NSLP and its impact in the United States …